rexposadas/simulate-archive/README.md

 		simulate.Add("http://google.com")  // add you own endpoint here }

 That's it.
-What this will do is run make a GET request to `google.com` and prints out the response.
+This will make a GET request on `google.com` and print out the response.
 You can checkout the sample apps under the `apps` folder.